As a technical interviewer, you want to:

 A Good Experience

-This checklist will help you provide a stellar candidate experience, and conduct smoother technical interviews—every time.
+This checklist will help technical interviewer provide a stellar candidate experience, and conduct smoother technical interviews—every time.
 You’ll consistently be prepared, limit technical and other problems, and use quality verbal and non-verbal communication.
 Consider using this checklist with every technical interview.